mhatvan/dawcomparison/content/Ableton.md

 - bands recording their performance
 - bedroom producers working on their music productions

+### Great production value right out of the box

 With its versatile collection of instruments, sounds, kits and loops out of the box, you can use it for creating any kind of music.

+Ableton Live can convince its users with a clean and easy-to-use design and track automation features are incredible.

+With the biggest usage share coming from bedroom producers for EDM music, it definitely deserves its space as favorite DAW that a lot of producers choose without ever looking back.

-Currently, you can get Ableton Live in 3 different versions:
+### Currently, you can get Ableton Live in 3 different versions

-- Intro
+- Intro (\$85)
-- Standard
+- Standard (\$380)
-- Suite
+- Suite (\$650)

-### Ableton Live 10 Suite includes
+### Depending on the version, Ableton Live 10 includes

 - Ableton Live
 - 13 Instruments to try (including Wavetable, Operator, Sampler, Analog and more)